PAM-challenge-beta/website/content/tasks/first-task/subtaskB/index.md

 - 148 Bp20Plus
 - 78 BpDS

-## Evaluation metrics
+## Evaluation protocol

 Models will be evaluated based on Precision, Recall and F1 score average over each label.
+A complete explanation of these metrics can be found on the main task [page](https://pam-challenge-beta.github.io/website/tasks/first-task/#evaluation-metrics).
 A 10-second buffer will be applied, where detections within this range from the annotation will be considered a true positive.
+As explained in the next section, a complete code is provided to run these metrics.

+## Getting started and baseline codes

+### Getting started

+We have prepared a sample code on [GitHub](https://github.com/GabrielDubus/MeridianOSmOSE_AutomaticDetectionOfCetaceans_Benchmark/blob/task1/task1/README.md) to serve as an example and to provide general guidance for approaching this task.
+This approach is intended solely as a reference, and you are not required to follow any specific steps outlined in it, except for running the metrics file.
+Nonetheless, this serves as a useful guideline for participating in the challenge.

+### Baseline

+The proposed baseline is a shallow 2-layer CNN, exhibiting the following results:

+- Precision: 0.5770114942528736
+- Recall: 0.21694036300777875
+- F1 Score: 0.31532663316582915